Anfernee Dijksteel: Middlesbrough

 On 7 August 2019, he was signed by Championship rivals Middlesbrough for £2m.
+He scored his first goal for the club on 14 August 2024 in an EFL Cup tie against Leeds United.

+Personal life

+He is the older brother of fellow professional footballer Malik Dijksteel who plays for St Mirren, with the pair being teammates from 2021–2022 when Malik also played for Middlesbrough.

 International career

 Dijksteel was born in the Netherlands and is of Surinamese descent.
 In March 2016, he received a call-up to the Netherlands under-20 side for a friendly against Portugal.
 He went on to start in the match which finished as a 1–1 draw.

-On 9th March 2023 Dijksteel received his first international call up to Suriname.
+On 9 March 2023, Dijksteel received his first international call-up to Suriname.